BobStein/qiki-python/README.md

 ## how

-I think the gizmos can help out.
+I think the gizmos can help us out.
 Start by storing our thinking out of the silos.
 Then anybody can start looking for patterns.
 And turning the gizmos loose looking for patterns.